GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_design_I_ex2.md

 ---
 ### Preparation of the data

+1. Load the `.shp`-files into a new QGIS-project.
-1. Look into the attribute table of the different layers and look what information is available and how the attributes are named.
+2. Look into the attribute table of the different layers and look what information is available and how the attributes are named.
-2. We want to make a comprehensible map, think about which data we need and what data we can leave out.
+3. We want to make a comprehensible map, think about which data we need and what data we can leave out.
     - For example, the layer `hotosm_gha_roads_lines` contains too many roads for a map on a national scale.
 Let's open the attribute table and look at how the roads are classified.
 The data is using the conventional OpenStreetMap classification: The type of road is described under the attribute `highway`.
 In our case, it might be useful to only display the primary and secondary roads, so all the features where `highway=primary` OR `highway=secondary`.

 ---

-### Symbolization
+### Part 1: Symbolization

 Now that we are familiar with the data at our disposal, let us start choosing the symbology for the different layers.
 Which information should be displayed on the map?